The Hammock Plot: Where Categorical and Numerical Data Relax Together: Introduction

 To introduce a less familiar plot, it may be easiest to give an example using a data set that many Stata users are familiar with, the auto data.
 In this data set, each of the 74 observations represent one car.
 Each car's repair record was rated with 1-5 stars, 5 being best.
 Figure~\ref{f:scatterhammock} shows two plots:

 a scatter plot of the variables repair record and car origin (foreign vs domestic) and a corresponding hammock plot.
 The repair record takes the values 1 through 5 corresponding to 1 through 5 ``stars''.
 To reduce overplotting, the scatter plot uses jittering, i.e., we add a little bit of random noise.
-A scatter plot is not the most effective way to display these two variables; our interest is in the layout of the axes.
 In a scatter plot the two axes are aligned at a right angle.
 A hammock plot uses parallel coordinates: the axis for repair record is parallel to the axis for car origin.
-On the axes, there are bars with univariate statistics; the height of the bar is proportional to the number of observations it contains.
-Axes are connected by bars.
-The width of a connecting bar is also proportional to the number of observations a bar contains.
+On the axes, there are univariate bars.
+They display univariate statistics: the height of the bar is proportional to the number of observations it contains.
+Axes are connected by connectors.
+The width of a connector is also proportional to the number of observations it contains.

+The connectors represent a visualization of the two-way contingency table of repair record and car origin: